bosonprotocol/widgets/docs/redemption-widget/backend-redemption-flow.md

 ## Redemption Flow with 3rd party eCommerce backend

-This flow suppose a 3r-party eCommerce system is used to manage the redemption.
+This flow supposes a 3r-party eCommerce system is used to manage the redemption.

 Compared to the [default flow](./default-redemption-flow.md), the main difference is that the delivery information filled by the user is sent via an HTTP POST request to a backend URL passed as a parameter (***postDeliveryInfoUrl***), instead of being sent to the Seller via XMTP.

 When replying to the postDeliveryInfo request, it's possible for the backend to decide if the widget should continue to the next step or not.
 This can be useful:
  - in case the delivery details can't be validated
- - in case the flow needs to interrupt, for instance to perform Shipping Cost checkout before the on-chain transaction is submitted
+ - in case the flow needs to be interrupted, for instance, to perform Shipping Cost checkout before the on-chain transaction is submitted

 In addition, the on-chain Redeem transaction submission and confirmation can be relayed to the backend using respective parameters ***postRedemptionSubmittedUrl*** and ***postRedemptionConfirmedUrl***.